Piumhi: History

-Shortly after the land grants were issued, the settlers were forced to leave, effectively halting travel along the famous trail.
-Escaped enslaved individuals formed quilombos in the region, engaging in raids and causing disruptions until 1743, when they were attacked, and their settlements destroyed.
+Shortly after the land grants were issued, the settlers were forced to leave, effectively halting travel along the trail.
+Escaped enslaved individuals formed quilombos in the region, engaging in raids and causing disruptions until 1743, when they were attacked and their settlements destroyed.
 This marked the resumption of colonization and mining activities.

 By 1752, mining had intensified, possibly marking the beginning of the village.
 That same year, Father Marcos Freire de Carvalho, acting as an emissary from Mariana, officially claimed Piumhi for the diocese.

-In early 1754, when the mines of the Captaincy of Minas Gerais were generally depleted, and most miners had lost hope, the sudden news of "gold!
+In early 1754, when the mines of the Captaincy of Minas Gerais were generally depleted and most miners had lost hope, the sudden news of "gold!
 Gold in abundance in Piuí!" reignited the gold rush.
 Prospectors arrived from Tamanduá, São João, São José do Brumado, and other regions.

-The ombudsman of the Rio das Mortes District immediately ordered the lord high guard of Passa Tempo to travel to Piuí to oversee land allocations, preventing disputes.
-In March 1754, the ombudsman informed the São José del Rei Council about the new gold discovery, the influx of people already there, and those en route, suggesting the council take possession of the land before the Pitangui Council did.
+The ombudsman of the Rio das Mortes District immediately ordered the lord high guard of Passa Tempo to travel to Piuí to oversee the distribution of mining plots and prevent disputes.
+In March 1754, the ombudsman informed the São José del Rei Council about the new gold discovery, the influx of people already there, and those en route, suggesting that the council take possession of the land before the Pitangui Council did.

 On 28 March 1754, in the home of José da Serra Caldeira, the representatives of the São José del Rei Council, bailiff Leandro de Arruda and Sergeant Major Francisco José Beserto, officially took possession of the Piuí mining site, bringing its settlers and districts under the authority of the São José village.

 After the gold fever subsided, land grant requests continued, with various settlers establishing themselves.

 By 1758, the settlement was thriving.
 According to multiple sources, a parish was established that year.
 However, documents show that Bishop Dom Frei José da Santíssima Trindade officially designated the São Roque chapel as subordinate to the Piuí parish in 1754, under the initiative of farmer Manoel Marques de Carvalho, who had founded the São Roque chapel.
 This parish was declared a royal chartered parish by decree on 26 January 1803.
 The first appointed vicar, in 1803, was Father Antônio Teles.
 Prior to that, the parish was served by appointed vicars; Cônego Trindade records the appointment of Father José Soares da Silva on 6 July 1773 as the vicar of the new discoveries of Piauim.

 The parish was elevated to a village with municipal autonomy by Law No. 202 on 1 April 1841, separating it from the municipality of Formiga.

-Law No. 1510 of 20 July 1868, elevated the village to city status.
+Law No. 1510 of 20 July 1868 elevated the village to city status.

-Official Symbols
+Official symbols

-According to Article 3 of the 2009 Organic Law, the official symbols of the municipality are the flag, the coat of arms, and the anthem, similar to most Brazilian municipalities.
+According to Article 3 of the 2009 Organic Law, the official symbols of the municipality are the flag, the coat of arms, and the anthem, as in most Brazilian municipalities.